Kitchen Faucets are an integral part of any kitchen and choosing an appropriate one is important for performing your kitchen tasks efficiently.

 Leaving it directly on the heat

-Cooking on high heat directly is awesome if you’re in a hurry and cooking stuff like burgers; kebabs etc. but for ribs patience is virtue.
+Cooking on high heat directly is awesome if you’re in a hurry and cooking stuff like burgers; kebabs etc. but for ribs, patience is a virtue.
 High heat can not only result in uncooked portions but also leave the meat dry.

-Make sure you place the meat correctly on the rack and only take the heat up a notch towards the end of the cook for a charry look.
+Make sure you place the meat correctly on the rack and only take the heat up a notch towards the end of the cook for a cherry look.

 Putting it directly on the grill

-We love the ribs to have that charred look and the smoky flavour but for that the ribs need not be on the grill from the very beginning.
+We love the ribs to have that charred look and the smoky flavor but for that, the ribs need not be on the grill from the very beginning.
 For them to be well cooked and to keep them tender the ribs need to be on low heat for long but controlling heat on a grill is tough.